eead-csic-compbio/bioinformatics/README.md

-# Bioinformatics resources and best-practices for beginners
+# Bioinformatics resources and best-practices for plant-breeders

 This material is maintained by Najla Ksouri and Bruno Contreras Moreira

 ##  Summary

-Here we review some bioinformatics resources and databases used in plant breeding and genomics.
-We will use both standalone and Web-based tools.
+Here we review some bioinformatics resources and databases which can be useful in plant breeding and genomics.
-We will also review reproducible analysis practices and software benchmarks.
+We will use both standalone and Web-based tools and will also review reproducible analysis practices and software benchmarks.

 ## Website